 Use Simple Language

 Ensuring PDF accessibility isn’t just about the technical aspects of document creation.
-The language you use is equally important.
+The language you use is equally important especially in text to speech software.
 Aim to use simple, clear language that is easy to understand.

 Avoid jargon unless it’s necessary, and if you do use it, ensure to provide a clear definition or explanation.